tttmmmyyyy/fixlang/README.md

 The operator `.` in the code above is NOT the composition operator, but the right-to-left application operator: `x.f = f x`.
 The precedence between three ways of application is whitespace (usual application) > `$` > `.` .
 This allows you to write `obj.method arg` for a function `method: Arg -> Obj -> Result` as if you are writing OOP languages.

-`set!: Int -> a -> Array a -> Array a` in the code above is a method of Array, which updates the value of the given array if it is uniquely referenced (i.e. the reference counter is one) or stops the program otherwise.
-This allows you avoid cloing array and keeping purity (no side effect).
-If you are ok for cloing array when it is shared between multiple references, use `set` method instead.
+`set!: Int -> a -> Array a -> Array a` in the code above is a method of Array which updates the value of the given array if it is uniquely referenced (i.e. the reference counter is one) or stops the program otherwise.
+This allows you avoid cloning array and keeping purity (no side effect).
+If you are ok for cloning array when it is shared between multiple references, use `set` method instead.

 In the `let` of Fix, you cannot make recursive binding.
 In the `let arr = arr.set!
 0 0;` line in the code, `arr` in the right of equality refers to the name defined in the previous line.
 If you want to define recursive function locally, use `fix: ((a -> b) -> a -> b) -> a -> b` function.
 An idiom for making local recursive function by `fix` is: `let func = fix \loop -> \arg_of_func -> (body of func which calls loop);`.
 You can define global recursive function in an usual way.